madibabaiasl/EnhancedArmEdgeNLP2024/README.md

 # Enhanced Robot Arm at the Edge with NLP and Vision Systems

-Pascal Sikorski, Kaleb Yu, Lucy Billadeau, Flavio Esposito, Hadi Akbarpour, <a href="https://github.com/madibabaiasl">Madi Babaiasl </a>
+<a href="https://github.com/Paskul">Pascal Sikorski</a>, Kaleb Yu, Lucy Billadeau, Flavio Esposito, Hadi Akbarpour, <a href="https://github.com/madibabaiasl">Madi Babaiasl</a>

 This repository houses the code and data for our project that integrates edge computing, Natural Language Processing (NLP), and computer vision to create an enhanced robot arm system.
 Our work demonstrates a new approach to assistive robotics, leveraging the power of large language models (LLMs) alongside advanced vision systems to interpret and execute complex commands conveyed through natural language.
 This project aims to improve the intuitiveness, responsiveness, and accessibility of robotic systems, making them more adaptable to the nuanced needs of users, especially those with disabilities.